jennalaitinen/information_security/h3assignment.md

     - Network distance: 0 hops
   - The information probably should've been significantly different than before but after using the commands and restarting a few times I still only got those results

+  # d) Bandit Oh-five
-  # d) Managed to solve a few of the levels from Over The Wire:Bandit
+  - Managed to solve a few of the levels from Over The Wire:Bandit
-I used the manual a bit for the start, since I was a bit confused but overall I think I progressed and managed to do the levels pretty good.
+  - I used the manual a bit for the start, since I was a bit confused but overall I think I progressed and managed to do the levels pretty good.
+I followed instructions and the         commands needed.

   # References:
   https://terokarvinen.com/information-security/